rokicki/type3search/README.md

     perl fakedvips.pl searchsample

-and then run searchsample.pdf through all the PDF viewers you can find and make sure searching and cutting/pasting from the document works correctly.
+and then run searchsample.pdf through all the PDF viewers you can find and make sure searching and cutting/pasting from the document work correctly.

 Accented characters don't work well (we don't expect them to as they